 This morning, I managed to scavenge two strips of extra thick-cut berkshire pork bacon, a tupperware of leftover pasta sauce, half a giant shallot that had been wilting on the counter for a few days, and the last of the ramps from Forage and Feast.
 I contemplated making a bacon and ramp pizza, but that just seemed like too much work on this lazy Saturday, so I opted for baked eggs.

 If you’re looking for a good trade off between effort and gastronomic gratification, I can’t think of many things that will beat these baked eggs.
 They come together in about 10 minutes and all you need to wash afterwards is a cutting board, knife and a pan.
 Your sleepy toil will be rewarded with soft yolked eggs nestled in a bed of luscious tomato sauce, with tender strips of smokey bacon in every bit.

 Don’t have bacon?
 Use some ham, sausage, or a left a leftover chunk of roast instead.
 You could even omit the meat all-together, and use olive oil to make a pan of vegetarian baked eggs.
 The shallots, ramps, and parsley could be swapped out for any member of the onion family and fresh herbs of your choosing.
-All you really need are the eggs and some kind of sauce to bake them in -- left over curry anyone?
+All you really need are the eggs and some kind of sauce to bake them in — left over curry anyone?

 When you see the bottoms of the eggs start to turn white, transfer the pan to the oven.
-Broil directly under the heating element for about a minute, or until the cheese is browned and the eggs have turned white on top
+Broil directly under the heating element for about a minute, or until the eggs are cooked to your liking.